Samourai-Wallet/samourai-wallet-android/Guides/PuraVida Wiki.md

 ### 2. Dojo

  * Q: **What are my options for building a Dojo?**
  * A: You can buy a Pre-built Dojo node or use the open source software from Samourai to build yourself with various hardware.
-See [Dojo](https://github.com/PuraVlda/samourai-wallet-android/wiki/Dojo-Node) page for more information.
 ------------------------------------------------------------------------------------------------------------------
  * Q: **If Dojo doesn't seem to be working right where do I go to check?**
  * A: Dojo is pretty much a self reliant piece of software, if it is not acting right most likely the logs will tell you.
 To run these logs you must Open Command, Terminal (Mac) or PowerShell (WIndows) and Change Directories (cd) to where your dojo.sh script is; i.e. `Documents>dojo_dir>docker>my-dojo`.
 Once there, you can run the following commands to open up logs: